 Although experts aren’t exactly sure why men are at higher risk for substance use, several theories attempt to explain these statistics.
 Research from NIDA suggests that males are more likely to be introduced to drugs by other males in their peer group, which may explain the trend toward earlier substance use.
 Medical News Today reports that the earlier a person tries a substance, the more likely he or she is to develop an addiction.

 Some experts think that cultural ideas of masculinity contribute to male substance use.
-For example, a man who uses substance to cope with his feelings may think that he will be perceived as weak if he sees a therapist or takes steps to relieve stress.
+For example, a man who uses substances to cope with his feelings may think that he will be perceived as weak if he sees a therapist or takes steps to relieve stress.
 Men may also be more prone to risk-taking behaviors than women.

 Although a marked difference exists in the way that men and women use substances, most risk factors hold true across both genders.
 These contributing factors include: